"When you follow your heart you lead with love." -Ginny Jablonski

 "In my stories I sometimes use what could be considered as emotive words when describing how animals think and feel.
 Before I go any further I would like to counter the accusation that this is anthropomorphic (attributing human qualities to animals) by explaining that all creatures have thoughts, feelings and emotions.
 If they did not they would not be able to survive.
 There are no emotions exclusive to mankind."

-I know what Margrit speaks of is true as I experience these truths every day in my work.
+I know that Margrit speaks authentically as I experience these truths every day in my work.
 I have met many an angry, sad, depressed animal.
 I also meet many animals, dogs and horses especially, who take on their owners' emotions and illnesses out of a sense of obligation and compassion.

 Please, thoughtfully consider your positions on the sentience and emotional intelligence of animals.